What is a hunting knife used for?

 - You may want to have more than one knife on hand, especially if you want to toss the knives.

 - Maintain the sharpness of your knives.
 Sharpen them before each expedition, or bring a field sharpener with you.
-However, depending on the metal and construction of your knife, the latter choice is not always practicable, and if you anticipate to chase after boars, you probably don’t want to carry extra weight.
+However, depending on the metal and construction of your knife, the latter choice is not always practicable, and if you anticipate chasing after boars, you probably don’t want to carry extra weight.

 - Never try to throw knives at a charging animal unless you’ve spent hours practicing with a target.
 Also, never throw a knife that isn’t intended to be thrown [source: Benton].